oracle-livelabs/security/oci-kms/byok-to-oci/byok-to-oci.md

     You should receive a "Success" message and see you Vault listed in the "Oracle Vaults" pane.
 Congratulations, now you can remotely manage your Oracle Vault from your CTM tenant.

-## Task 2: Managing Oracle Keys From CTM
+## Task 2: Manage Oracle Keys From CTM

 1. On the left pane, click **Cloud Keys > Oracle**.